-Using the people that were written down on the previous worksheet, evaluate the following interventions and whether they might be useful in working with your chosen person(s).
+Using the people that were written down on the previous worksheet, evaluate the following interventions when working with your chosen person(s).

 Social Attention

 Avoid lectures, reprimands, or repeating long explanations.
 Remember that many of the individuals that are "attention addicted" are not stellar students, have a low self-image, and have not received healthy attention in their early formative years.
 Responding to them as a "nagging parent" or "over-emotional or emotionally distant adult" will only create more anxiety and a greater need for social support.